 Basic Music Theory 101

 Learning to make music can be a pretty intimidating project.
-If you’re a complete beginner and you sit down at your computer, you might not have any idea of what you’re supposed to do.
+If you’re a complete beginner and you sit down at your computer or an instrument like a piano or guitar, you might not have any idea of what you’re supposed to do.

 Or maybe you’ve messed around a bit and know about some of the sounds piano keys make, but still have no idea how they relate to each other.